Loading content

 Our mission is to enhance understanding of modern slavery across the globe and transform the effectiveness of law and policies designed to address it.

-We commission impartial research to provide innovative, independent, impartial and authoritative insight and analysis on modern slavery.
+We produce and commission impartial research to provide innovative, independent, impartial and authoritative insight and analysis on modern slavery.
 We aim to drive real policy change and have a transformational impact on the understanding of modern slavery and the responses to it.

 We bring together academics, policymakers, businesses, civil society and the public on a scale not seen before in the UK to solve this global challenge.
 We build an inclusive network of networks to facilitate new collaborations capable of generating innovative solutions to modern slavery.